 01 of 09

 Cabriole refers to a popular furniture leg with the knee curving outward and the ankle curving inward terminating in an ornamental foot.
-It is commonly associated with period Queen Anne and Chippendale styles of antique furniture along with and many reproduction pieces that combine various styles.
+It is commonly associated with Queen Anne and Chippendale styles of antique furniture along with and many reproduction pieces that combine various styles.

 When used with Chippendale furniture, the cabriole leg commonly terminates with a ball and claw foot.
 In Queen Anne examples, the pad foot was popular, but other foot styles were used with these legs as well.